iBicha/ImageEffectGraph/README.md

 ##### :warning: This repo is extremely experimental, hacky and buggy.
 For now, it is everything you don't want to use in production.
+(In simpler words, things are constantly getting fixes, and there are constant changes to serialization and shader generation, which might not be backward compatible with effects created with a previous version of this tool.
+This shall change once this repo gets to a stable state)

 # ImageEffectGraph
 Image effects for post processing stack created with shader graph for Unity